mendix/docs/content/en/docs/developerportal/deploy/deploying-to-mindsphere.md

 {{% /alert %}}

 To help you with your first Insights Hub apps, there is also an example app which contains modules which call the Insights Hub APIs.
-See [How to Use the Siemens Insights Hub Operations Insights Example App](/partners/siemens/mindsphere-example-app/) for more information.
+See [How to Use the Siemens Insights Hub Monitor Example App](/partners/siemens/mindsphere-example-app/) for more information.

 ## 2 Prerequisites{#prerequisites}